 - Bayreuther Hütte, 1,576 metres (mid-May until mid-October 2023)

 The Karwendel Mountains are one of the most beautiful places in Tirol for an early-season adventure.
 Among craggy peaks and blooming meadows you will find a number of huts which throw their doors open in May and June to welcome hikers and mountain bikers.
 Many of the huts above the Inn Valley are open by late May – their south-facing exposure means the snow melts quicker here than on north-facing slopes.

 Huts in the Karwendel Mountains open in early summer:

-- Bettelwurfhütte, 2,077 metres (open from 3 June 2022, possibly a week earlier or late depending on the weather)
+- Bettelwurfhütte, 2,077 metres (3 June until 3 October 2023, possibly a week earlier or late depending on the weather)

 The chapel at the Magdeburger Hütte near the mighty Großer Solstein and Kleiner Solstein mountains. © Jannis Braun